lmy441900/lmy441900.github.io/_posts/2016-08-05-how-to-setup-jekyll-correctly-on-github.md

 ---
 layout: post
-title:  "How to Setop Jekyll Correctly on Github Pages"
+title:  "How to Setup Jekyll Correctly on Github Pages"
 date:   2016-08-05
 categories: Jekyll Github
 ---